 Our Morning Report is an interactive experience occurring four days per week and is consistently valued as the top educational conference by our residents.
-We review two interesting cases that have come into our general medicine or subspecialty services and often have specialists from other fields involved in this teaching hour.
-Typically, lunch is provided at these conferences four times per week.
+We review interesting cases that have come into our general medicine or subspecialty services and often have specialists from other fields involved in this teaching hour.
+Lunch is provided at these conferences four times per week.

 We also have a weekly Intern Report on Wednesday afternoons, an educational hour that is protected for interns while their pagers are covered by upper level residents.
 This conference focuses on intern-specific learning objectives.

 Other teaching conferences that occur on a regular basis include:

 - EKG morning report – high yield review of normal EKGs and cardiac pathologies, led by our Cardiology faculty

 - Chest Imaging morning report – high yield review of chest x-rarys and chest CTs with associated pathologies, led by our Pulmonology faculty

 - Medical-themed interactive games – Jeopardy, Family Feud, Taboo